-Although there are no programs in the College of Engineering which lead to a degree in biomedical engineering, considerable research and instruction in the application of engineering to problems related to the human body are being conducted in the Chemical, Etrical and Computer, and Mechanical Engineering Departments.
-Many College faculty are actively involved in the Center for Biomedical Engineering Research, the Center for Applied Science and Engineering in Rehabilitation, the Biomechanics and Movement Science Program, and the University's Sports Science Laboratory.
-These efforts are also supported by programs in the Departments of Biological Sciences and Physical Therapy.
+Although there are no programs in the College of Engineering which lead to a degree in biomedical engineering, considerable research and instruction in the application of engineering to problems related to the human body are being conducted in the Chemical, Electrical and Computer, and Mechanical Engineering Departments.
+Many College faculty are actively involved in the Center for Biomedical Engineering Research and the Biomechanics and Movement Science Program.
+These efforts are also supported by programs in the Departments of Biological Sciences, Physical Therapy and Health and Exercise Sciences.
 In addition, education and research projects in biomedical engineering often involve extensive interaction with local medical centers and industrial laboratories.